|

 expend the energy 'wasting it' even trying.

 Tulle fishing?
-Toss into them, not only on the edges.
-10
+Toss into them, not only along the edges.

 times more fish live in them than along the edge.
 Especially the

-horse them instantly after they inhale the frog
+horse them instantly after they inhale the frog.
+Sometimes I can't see the

 Click to enlarge.